-Metallb can be used in Static (Bare Metal) clusters when you can’t order a load balancer from a cloud provider.
+Metallb can be used in Static (Bare Metal) clusters when there is no option to use cloud load balancers.
 Metallb can work in L2 or BGP modes.
-Below is an example of Metallb usage in L2 mode.

 apiVersion: deckhouse.io/v1